BioBoost/csharp_practical/README.md

 Unit Tests allow code to be tested automatically for correctness.

-Some exercises/challenges might be accompanied by these tests (👍 in `Unit Tests?` column).
+Some challenges might be accompanied by these tests (👍 in `Unit Tests?` column).

 Open the `Test Explorer` overview in Visual Studio by navigating to `Test => Windows => Test Explorer`.